The averaging period used for the following assessment was 1981-2010.

 The month began unsettled, cool and showery, but it became milder, leading to a mostly settled period in mid-month with rain in the north west.
 The latter part of the month was unsettled once more, but still generally mild.

-April was another warmer than average month, with the mean temperature provisionally 1.8 °C above the 1981-2010 average.
+April was another warmer than average month, with the mean temperature 1.8 °C above the 1981-2010 average.
 This was therefore the fourth warmest April in a series since 1910.
-Many areas were somewhat wetter than average, and only a few places were drier, giving an overall rainfall figure for Scotland of 106% of average.
-It was a rather sunny month towards the north-west, and sunshine amounts overall were 108% of average.
+Many areas were somewhat wetter than average, but some parts of the south-west and north-east were drier, giving an overall rainfall figure for Scotland of 103% of average.
+It was a rather sunny month towards the north-west, and sunshine amounts overall were 102% of average.

 1st to 13th: